Tesla Energy: SolarCity purchase

-SolarCity faked sales numbers
+Allegations of faked sales numbers at SolarCity

 In July 2018, three former employees filed a lawsuit against SolarCity, alleging that the corporation had approved the creation of "fake sales accounts", which resulted in an "unreasonably high valuation of SolarCity" for investors.
 After allegedly informing management, including CEO Elon Musk, of these incidents, the employees were fired, which they argue contravenes California's whistleblower protection laws.
 Tesla denied the allegations of contravening whistleblower protections and, in June 2020, the case was dismissed with prejudice.

 Walmart lawsuit and Project Titan

 SolarCity installed and managed solar panels on the roofs of more than 240 Walmart stores.
 After fires on the roofs of seven of those stores, Walmart filed a lawsuit against Tesla on August 21, 2019, claiming that the fires were caused by negligent installation and maintenance that relied on "untrained and unsupervised personnel".

 At around the start of the lawsuit, it was revealed that Tesla had initiated a secretive program, "Project Titan", to replace solar panel parts that could cause fires.
 Former employees said that Project Titan involved replacing two parts believed to be causing the fires: the connectors between the panels made by Amphenol and the power optimizers built by SolarEdge.
 Tesla said that it believed Project Titan was successful in addressing issues with the connectors and their higher rate of failure.

 On November 9, 2019, it was announced that Walmart and Tesla had settled their lawsuit.
 A joint statement provided by Tesla stated the companies were "pleased to have resolved the issues raised by Walmart" concerning the installations, and looked forward to "a safe re-energization of our sustainable energy systems."
 The terms of the settlement were not disclosed.